 Covid can reduce men's ability to reproduce: it can kill sperm and inflame the testicles, damage the sperm production process, and reduce the ability of males to conceive babies.

-"These effects on sperm are associated with lower sperm quality and reduced male fertility potential," he says.
-Behzad Hajizadeh Maleki (doctoral student of the University of Leipzig, Germany).
+“These effects on sperm are associated with lower sperm quality and reduced male fertility potential,” he says Behzad Hajizadeh Maleki (PhD student at Leipzig University, Germany).

 Although these effects tended to improve over time, they remained significantly and abnormally higher in patients with the coronavirus.
 The extent of these changes correlated with the severity of the disease.